oldmanlogan04/HelloWorld/calendar/materials/class2-prep/README.md

 Task | Instructions | Link  |
 --------------|-------------|-------------
 Watch | Watch part of the first lecture from Harvard's CS50 class, which reviews binary and algorithms.
-Feel free to stop at the 27 minute mark (past that is only CS50-specific details)| <a href="https://youtu.be/zFenJJtAEzE?t=338" target="_blank">CS50, Week 0</a>
+Start at 5:38, and feel free to stop at the 27 minute mark (past that is only CS50-specific details)| <a href="https://youtu.be/zFenJJtAEzE?t=338" target="_blank">CS50, Week 0</a>
 Watch | Watch this short from CS50 that explains what an algorithm is, and why this concept is so essential to programming. |  <a href="https://www.youtube.com/watch?v=HFLczUUHWNw&index=1&list=PLhQjrBD2T380dhmG9KMjsOQogweyjEeVQ" target="_blank">Algorithms</a> |
+***
 ##### Pseudocode

 Task | Instructions | Link  |